google/docsy-example/content/en/docs/Classes/Rogue.md

 As you can see at lvl 18 your usefulness becomes important as you'll start becoming the main dps of the group or solo if you don't have one.
 The higher your level the higher will be your flexing, if for some case you pair up with a healing class you must show your humility by saying to them: "I'll show you my might just heal me" and shred all the mobs.
 During your journey most will say that rogue is broken and overpowered, you're entitled to say "Rogue and OP are the same word" and if someone tries to undermine the rogue power the most appropriate action is saying "1v1 me".
 ![2h6pgx](https://user-images.githubusercontent.com/40521706/76663758-5dad1700-6582-11ea-84a8-835906b7c27f.jpg)

 Now let's pass to the equipment, like I said there are two types of daggers: the slashing type and the piercing type.
-Now with these two types it's gonna be like tinder Slashing is going to get the swipe left while piercing the right swipe why? because only piercing weapons can use poisons.
+Now with these two types it's gonna be like tinder Slashing is a swipe left while piercing a right swipe, why? because only piercing weapons can use poisons.
 About bows they're useless for now and for the armour and extra pieces of armour you should choose the ones that have the highest resistances (The resistances are the blue letters on the item I.E. FR, MR, PR, DR, CR)

 ![65a0269b3bc48ae29dd2f2e0008911f2](https://user-images.githubusercontent.com/40521706/76664043-51758980-6583-11ea-8eff-1377fe39dc75.jpg)